ICMGA Officers Events News Indian Creek

 Feedback and Support - We so appreciate feedback from our membership!
 Getting consistent and constructive input ensures that we are working together to provide the best golfing experience we can at Indian Creek.
 Additionally, we extend immense thanks to Indian Creek management and the entire IC team for their feedback and always thoughtful support of our club and events.
 The ICMGA Officers are always ready to hear your recommendations and ideas, so please let us know how we can improve any of our activities.
 Thank you all in advance!

-Player Guidelines and Course Conditioning - Our spring season starts next week and we are looking forward to warmer weather.
+Player Guidelines and Course Conditioning - Our spring season starts the first week in March and we are looking forward to warmer weather.
 Just a quick reminder that part of the course maintenance belongs partially to us.
 Remember to fill your divots, fix ball marks, rake sand traps, and report unusual course conditions to the clubhouse.
 Again, make sure that the two sand bottles are full in your cart before your round and a good policy is to take one when leaving the cart to play a shot.
 The teeing areas also need our attention, so please be cognizant of seeding divots from the seed boxes provided.
 It's cool if even you seed the ones you did not make.
 Every par 3 has a seed box, and a few par 4's as well.
 As we know, caring of the course is part of our duties as members as we play the course.

-Start smart
+• Start smart

-“Tee It Forward” unless you are consistently able to reach greens in regulation from the back tees
+• “Tee It Forward” unless you are consistently able to reach greens in regulation from the back tees

 In other words, play from a set of tees that is comfortable for you – one where you are more likely to hit lofted irons into greens instead of hybrids or fairway woods.
 It is acceptable for players in the same group to play from different tees.
 (The USGA Handicap System provides a formula for adjusting handicaps from different tees.)

-Try alternate forms of play to speed up your round
+• Try alternate forms of play to speed up your round

 Match play, Stableford, best-ball and other formats are easy and fun alternatives to individual stroke play because not every player has to hole out on every hole.
 There are multiple resources online and in print to learn about the many different golf formats.
 Try one out.